Hi-Angel/purple-impp/README.md

-This is a very early prototype of trillian IMPP plugin for pidgin.
+This is an early prototype of trillian IMPP plugin for pidgin.
 Only athentification works ATM, and compilation tested only on GNU/Linux.

 # Building'n'installing